-As the number of COVID-19 infections in the Philadelphia region increases, and school districts begin to reopen for in-person learning, we recognize that some parents and guardians are understandably scared and full of questions.
+As the number of COVID-19 infections in the Philadelphia region increases with the new Omicron Variant, we recognize that some parents and guardians are understandably worried and full of questions with this newest disruption.
 APM, with the help of the Centers for Disease Control and Prevention (CDC), local public health experts and others, is here to answer your questions about how to keep kids safe from COVID-19.

 Q: How likely are children to get COVID?

 A: The highly contagious Omicron variant has caused increases in cases across all ages, including children.
 The good news is that many children with COVID-19 have mild symptoms or they may have no symptoms at all (“asymptomatic”).
 Fewer children have been sick with COVID-19 compared to adults.

 That being said, some children can still become severely ill with COVID-19.
 That’s why we still need to take proper precautions to help keep everyone safe, especially for children who aren’t eligible for vaccines right now.

 Q: When will shots be available to children?

 A: Vaccines are already available for children ages 5 and up!
 The CDC recommends a COVID-19 vaccine for all children 5 and older.
 On Tuesday, November 2, 2021, the CDC issued its recommendation that children ages 5 to 11 receive the pediatric Pfizer-BioNTech COVID-19 vaccine, following the FDA’s full authorization the week prior.
 Pfizer submitted extensive data to the FDA in late September, showing that the vaccine is safe and effective for this age group.

 Vaccines are readily available to children in health centers, hospitals, pediatricians’ offices and pharmacies.
 Did you know more than 4 million children nationwide have already received their first dose as of December 2021?